• Skip to primary navigation

 overhead image of black velvet cupcakes, surrounded by Halloween sprinkles and mini pumpkins

-Reviving Frozen Cupcakes for a Fresh Taste
+Reviving and Thawing Frozen Cupcakes for a Fresh Taste

 Freezing cupcakes helps you enjoy them longer, but there are a few key steps to follow when you're ready to eat them.